pygae/galgebra/test/README.md

 ## `examples/ipython`

 We are primarily using [nbval](https://github.com/computationalmodelling/nbval) to verify LaTeX or enhanced console output for GAlgebra by the Jupyter Notebooks in `examples/ipython`.
+See also [README.md for examples](../examples/README.md).

 ### How it works

 The test notebooks are used as a recorder of outputs (plain text, color ANSI console output, LaTeX), the author of the test notebook will need to visually inspect the outputs in Jupyter or [nbviewer](https://nbviewer.jupyter.org/) to confirm that GAlgebra is working as expected.

 Then `nbval` will be run as a plugin of `pytest` in the CI environment for various versions of Python or even of dependencies to ensure the behavior is identical by checking the actual outputs with the recorded outputs.
 See `.circleci/config.yml` for up-to-date instructions to run them in CI.

+### How to maintain the examples

 While `nbval` is an effective way to write and execute tests for a symbolic library that has multiple output formats, it's also sensitive to subtle changes between versions.